CODE OF CIVIL PROCEDURE IN ITALY

 Foreign judgments from jurisdictions outside the European Union (including the United States and the United Kingdom) are not automatically enforceable in Italy until the Italian government recognizes them.
 The court of appeal in the jurisdiction where the judgment debtor resides (for natural people) or is registered (for legal entities) must recognize the foreign judgment (in the case of a company).
 The court having jurisdiction is the Italian court where the debtor's assets are situated if neither the debtor's residence nor the debtor's registered address is in Italy.

 In addition to the Hague Service Convention, each nation has laws and regulations.
-The rules for serving someone in one country may be very different from those in another, and doing it wrong might entail the case being dismissed or the ruling being unenforceable.
-This is where a private process service agency like Undisputed Legal is important.
-For example, if someone gets served by mail in accordance with the Hague Service Convention, but they've already made it clear that they will not agree to that particular clause.
+The rules for serving someone in one country may differ significantly from those in another, and doing it wrong might entail the case being dismissed or the ruling being unenforceable.
+This is where a private process service agency like Undisputed Legal is essential.
+For example, if someone gets served by mail by the Hague Service Convention but has already made it clear that they will not agree to that particular clause.
 At that moment, the whole service would be null and void.
 A private process service agency like Undisputed Legal is well aware of the legal requirements for every country and can significantly benefit any overseas cases required.

 ENFORCEABILITY OF JUDGEMENTS IN ITALY